BlueStamp-Engineering-2022/Hilary_BSE_Project/index.md

-﻿# Smart Lamp with IoT Technology /Title Goes Here This will serve as a brief description of your project.
+﻿# Hilary's Intermediate Project/ Smart Lamp with IoT This will serve as a brief description of your project.
 Limit this to three sentences because it can become overly long at that point.
 This copy should draw the user in and make she/him want to read more.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |